Henry D. Todd Jr.: Later career

 After the war, Todd reverted to the permanent rank of colonel.
 In 1920, he received the honorary degree of Master of Science from the University of Pennsylvania.
 From August 1919 to June 1920, he attended the Army War College for the second time.
 He was then assigned as a student at the Naval War College, where he remained until November.
 In September 1920, Todd was again promoted to temporary brigadier general.
 He left the Naval War College before completing the program because he was assigned to command the 31st Coast Artillery Brigade at Fort Lewis, Washington, which he led from December 1920 to July 1921.
 His temporary promotion expired in March 1921, and in April 1921 he received promotion to permanent brigadier general.

 In August 1921, Todd was assigned to command the Coast Defenses of Subic Bay and Manila Bay in the Philippines.
 In 1923, Todd returned to the United States and was assigned to command the Ninth Coast Artillery District in San Francisco.
+He then commanded the Ninth Corps Area from March to June 1926.
 In 1926, he was assigned to command the Hawaiian Coast Artillery Brigade and in 1927 he was promoted to major general.
 From 1929 to 1930, Todd was commandant of the Coast Artillery School at Fort Monroe and commander of the Third Coast Artillery District.